rakshithkalmadi/text-tools/README.md

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Set up the demo environment (see Development section above)
+3. Set up the development environment (see Development section above)
 4. Make your changes to `src/components/TextToolsPage.tsx`
 5. Test your changes using `npm run dev` in the demo folder
 6. Commit your changes (`git commit -m 'Add some amazing feature'`)